 So kilowatt-hours—a means by which we measure electricity generation—are indistinguishable from one another.
 No matter where the electricity comes from, once delivered to the grid it has the same result for the end user.
 This wasn't a problem before renewable energy because most electricity came from carbon-generating sources like coal, which have no intangible, marketable by-product.

 Renewable generation does have a marketable by-product that represents its non-power attributes.
 Because it doesn't produce additional carbon from its generation, sourcing renewable energy decreases the environmental impacts associated with your electricity usage.
 Companies and individuals who want to eliminate their environmental impacts desire that by-product—either because they have sustainability initiatives or because they don't want to feel guilty.

-There's no way to know whether the electricity you use comes from solar and wind, or coal and natural gas because all energy is indistinguishable on the grid.
+There's no way to know whether the electricity you use comes from solar and wind, or coal because all energy is indistinguishable on the grid.
 This is where Renewable Energy Credits (RECs) enter the picture.
 Each REC represents the intangible environmental attributes of 1,000 kWh of renewable energy that's been delivered to the grid.
 This allows utilities to sell the avoided emissions from that renewable energy and the social benefits of using renewable energy compared to the alternative.
 Companies and people can decrease associated impacts by purchasing those RECs to own those environmental attributes.

 RECs are so important because they are a direct analog to how much renewable energy is being produced and represent the demand for the environmental attributes of that energy.
 They also act as the mechanism for claiming renewable energy.
 If you sell RECs for what you generate from solar panels attached to your home, you're selling the rights to claim that your house is powered by renewable energy.
 The buyer now owns the social and environmental claims.